📏

 How to Measure Correctly

-• Neck: Just below the larynx (Adam's apple), tape sloping slightly downward in front.
+• Neck: Measure below the larynx (Adam's apple) with the tape sloping slightly downward to the front.

-• Hips (women only): At the widest point of your buttocks.
+• Hips (Women only): Measure horizontally at the widest part of the buttocks/hips.

 Healthy Body Fat Ranges